Left Wrist

 It is easy to see the result of flipping your wrists when you chip.
 However, this fault is more insidious in your putting stroke.
 If you think that your wrists may unhinge occasionally on a pressure putt, decide today to banish this fault forever.

-Want to learn more about the technique taught by Dave Stockton and his Left-Hand-To-The-Target drill?
 Then I suggest that you obtain his book Putt to Win, or the book by Steve Hosid Success on the Green.
 This illustrates the drill for a flat wrist position in the follow-through.

 Leading with your left wrist and allowing it to take the hit in your putting stroke is a great way to maintain the accuracy of your strike.